braincore/marchitect/README.md

 You can upload files that are [jinja2](http://jinja.pocoo.org) templates.
 The templates will be filled by the config variables passed to the whiteprint.
-Config variables can be set in numerous ways, which we'll now explore.
+Config variables can be set in a few ways, which we'll explore.

-Here's a sample `test.toml` file that uses the jinja2 notation to specify a name variable with a default of `John Doe`:
+Here's a sample `test.toml` file that uses the jinja2 notation to specify a `name` variable with a default of `John Doe`:

 ```toml
 name = "{{ name|default('John Doe') }}"